TinyBeeman/BeeBurn/README.md

 TODO:

 * Libraries: List Libraries, Automatically Import
+* Load all bstacks in library folder (on boot?)
 * Hot Key for Paste
 * Ability to Pause Slide Show
 * Multiple Simultaneous Lists to Switch Between
 * Interleave between multiple lists (Like "Water" and "1920s")
+* Sort Tags and Remove Dups